agersant/crystal/docs/api/assets/animation_sequence.md

 Each animation contains multiple sequence, corresponding to the same action being performed in various directions.
 This function retrieves the [sequence](sequence) closest to a specific rotation.

 A rotation of 0 radians corresponds to a character facing right.
-Positive values indicate counter-clockwise rotation.
+Positive values indicate clockwise rotation.

 ## Usage